zio/zio-dynamodb/docs/reference/crud/low-level.md

-Update actions compose with `+`/`%` (see `UpdateExpression.Action`) — `.set`, `.add`, `.appendList`, `.deleteFromSet`, and `.remove` are all available on any `ProjectionExpression`, LL or HL, since both build the same `Action` values under the hood.
+Update actions compose with `+`/`%` (see `UpdateExpression.Action`) — `.set`, `.add`, `.appendList`, `.deleteFromSet`, and `.remove` are all available on any `ProjectionExpression`, Low-Level or High-Level, since both build the same `Action` values under the hood.

 ## Delete